brycewray/astro-site-legacy/src/pages/posts/2020/12/cache-busting-eleventy-take-two.md

 ## Back to the caching board

 Over the next few days, I repeated my earlier process of researching the specific problem of cache-busting on Eleventy.
-The first time around, I'd found one article particularly helpful due to the depth of detail it gave the subject: Roy Revelt's "[Our Cache Busting Setup on Eleventy](https://codsen.com/articles/our-cache-busting-setup-on-eleventy/)."
+The first time around, I'd found one article particularly helpful due to the depth of detail it gave the subject: Roy Revelt's “[Our Cache Busting Setup on Eleventy](https://codsen.com/articles/our-cache-busting-setup-on-eleventy/).”
 So, although I went back through all the other articles I'd read on the initial loop, I kept returning to Revelt's article when I ran into dead ends elsewhere.
 Here are the key points I learned from it either the first time through or during this second iteration:

 - The aforementioned interim solution---which involves appending a query string to the `index.css` file name, resulting in a name like `index.css?v=1604094309`---isn't advisable because "URL parameters can get discarded anywhere in the file journey."
 - The ideal result (although even this article counseled for something easier) is that the final CSS file name is built from hashing of the *contents*.